donkirkby/chess-kit/raw_rules/new_rules.md

 Starting with the two white players, they both shield their paper grids from each other with a hand or a book, and circle a square in pencil.
-The chooser is circling the piece they choose to move, and the mover is circling the square they want to move it to.
+The chooser is circling the piece they choose to move, and the mover is circling the target square they want to move it to.
 Once they've both circled a square, they reveal their grids.

+If the chosen piece can legally move to the target square, the white mover makes that move.
+If not, the black chooser chooses whether white must use the chosen piece or the target square.
+If they choose the piece, then the white mover must make a legal move with that piece.
+If that piece has more than one legal move, they must make the one that ends closest to the target square.
+If the black chooser chooses the target square, then the white chooser must choose a piece that can legally move to that square and move it there.
+If more than one piece can legally move to that square, they must choose the one that is closest to the one they originally chose.

-The mover takes the chosen piece and makes a legal chess move that places it as close as possible to the square they circled.
-If more than one square is the same distance, the mover may choose which one they want to move to.
-Use "Manhattan distance", or the number of steps between the squares without making any diagonal steps.
+When choosing the closest square or the closest piece, use "Manhattan distance", or the number of steps between squares without making any diagonal steps.
+If more than one choice is the same distance, players may use whichever they prefer.

 While writing down their moves, players must follow these rules:

 * They may not say anything or look at their partner's paper.
 * The chooser must circle a square that has one of their pieces on it, and that piece must have a legal move.
+* The mover must circle a square that at least one piece can legally move to.
-* If the chooser circles an invalid square, they must circle the nearest valid square instead.
-If more than one valid square is the same distance, the opponents may choose which one to use.
+* If either player circles an invalid square, they must circle the nearest valid square instead.
+If more than one valid square is the same distance, the opponents' chooser may choose which one to use.

 After the white team finishes their move, the black team uses the same steps to make a move.
 After the black team finishes their move, they slide the checker